 Keeping an anxious person in the loop can really help in situations like this.
 If you’re busy all afternoon, for example, tell the person they won’t hear from you until after 6 pm.
 This knowledge could help to avoid a panic attack or an anxiety spiral.

 Encourage them to help themselves

-Exercise, meditation, yoga, breath work, journaling: these are all self-help tools that can help someone with anxiety manage their symptoms and their triggers.
-It’s hard to be anxious when you’re pounding the treadmill or concentrating on deepening your breaths.
+Exercise, meditation, yoga, breathwork, journaling – these are all self-help tools that can help someone with anxiety manage their symptoms and their triggers.
+It’s hard to be anxious when you’re pounding the treadmill or concentrating on deep breathing.
 You may also want to help them identify ways of bringing themselves down from the adrenalin high – whatever brings them back into their body.
 This could be a calming image, a scent or a sound.

 Seek professional support

-Therapy, including cognitive-behavioural therapy and longer-term psychotherapy, can help the anxious person identify their triggers and learn ways to manage them.
+Therapy, including cognitive behavioural therapy (CBT) and longer-term psychotherapy, can help an anxious person identify their triggers and learn ways to manage them.
 Therapy can also work on the root causes of anxiety, which may reach back into childhood.

 If you or your friend or loved one would like to take the first step into seeking professional support for their anxiety, call our reception team on 020 8673 4545 and they will match you with a therapist experienced in working with anxiety.
 You can also book your session by emailing [email protected]